-Bodman Lounge, located in the chapel’s lower level, provides the comforts of home.
-It has couches, wifi, a library of religious texts, and an adjacent full kitchen.
+Located in the chapel’s lower level, Bodman Lounge provides the comforts of home.
+It has couches, Wi-fi, a library of religious texts and an adjacent full kitchen.
 We encourage informal use of the space without a reservation, but students and groups can reserve the space for events.

 The kitchen is located in the lower level of the chapel.
 It is conveniently connected to Bodman Lounge, but can also be used separately without disturbing ongoing programs in Bodman.
 The kitchen is fully stocked with appliances, dishes, and utensils—bring your own ingredients.
 If you wish to use this space, you must contact Kim Alston or Maureen Raucher to reserve it.
 Be sure not to remove anything from the kitchen and clean up afterwards!

 The Reading Room was created to house a collection of contemporary writing: personal stories about loss, mistakes, dreams, and hopes that are intended to offer learning about the spiritual journey through the guidance and experience of others.
 You can find Mother Teresa’s biography, the sayings of Thich Nhat Hanh, and anything in between.
 The collection in the Reading Room is not stagnant; the Center continues to collect books from the most unlikely places: from Raven, the used bookstore downtown, to the Director's town dump!
 Come in to find a new favorite or to rediscover an old friend.